 Sheri's Guide Survey

-FAVORITE PLACE: That's right, you guessed it: Alaska’s Kenai Peninsula: From the salty fishing docks of Seward to skipping Rocks and polar bear dips, ocean side cedar campfires, and tide pools and kayaking with sea otters near Fox Island to exploring seabird rookeries and calving glaciers in Kenai Fjords, I love Alaska -wild and free.
+FAVORITE PLACE: That's right, you guessed it: Alaska’s Kenai Peninsula!
+From the salty fishing docks of Seward to skipping rocks to ocean side cedar campfires, and polar bear dips, sea kayaking with orcas, exploring seabird rookeries and calving glaciers in Kenai Fjords, Sheri loves all of Alaska -wild and free.

 WHEN DID YOU FIRST CATCH THE TRAVEL BUG?
 The first time I packed my bag for white water camp in grade 7..and the first night I set up camp in the Grand Teton range.